saltstack/salt/doc/topics/topology/syndic.rst

     circumstances, but comprehensive support is lacking.
 See `issue #62618 on GitHub <https://github.com/saltstack/salt/issues/62618>`_ for more
     information.
-Currently Syndic is only expected to work when running Salt as root, though work is scheduled to fix this in Salt 3006 (Sulphur).
+Currently Syndic is only expected to work when running Salt as root, though work is scheduled to fix this in Salt 3006 (Sulfur).

 Configuring the Syndic
 ======================